-- Complexity takes account of the number and range of factors which may contribute to a child's SEN. It ensures each pupil is considered as an individual and as a member of the HES community. - The existence of complexities does not necessarily mean that the pupil's learning will be affected.
+- Complexity takes account of the number and range of factors which may contribute to a child's SEN. It ensures each pupil is considered as an individual and as a member of the INSPIRED PATHWAYS community. - The existence of complexities does not necessarily mean that the pupil's learning will be affected.
 Resilience and an ability to cope mean that each pupil will respond differently - Understanding of the complexity of a pupil's needs depends on the collection of accurate information from a variety of sources.
-Learning and overall development targets and evaluations of these targets should take full consideration of the complexity of a pupil's needs. - Such complex needs might be due to a variety of issues including; - Lack of continuity in education due to moving schools or home setting - Missed opportunity for education due to illness or adverse life experiences (ACEs) - Bereavement or loss - Mental health issues - Child protection issues - o Disability requiring therapy, medical support or equipment
+Learning and overall development targets and evaluations of these targets should take full consideration of the complexity of a pupil's needs. - Such complex needs might be due to a variety of issues including; - $\circ$ $\,$ Lack of continuity in education due to moving schools or home setting - Missed opportunity for education due to illness or adverse life experiences (ACEs) - Bereavement or loss - Mental health issues - Child protection issues - o Disability requiring therapy, medical support or equipment reporting and responsibilities around safe IT use.
+Commissioning schools may utilise Phased Integration Plan (PIP) and as such provision is formally reviewed alongside INSPIRED PATHWAYS as commissioned provider at 6- weekly intervals to identify if the intervention from INSPIRED PATHWAYS is the right one at the right time and work promptly to signpost additional/alternative arrangements the home school could commission to ensure successful engagement for their pupil.

-V) REVIEWING AND PLANNING SUPPORT ARRANGEMENTS
+W REVIEWING AND PLANNING SUPPORT ARRANGEMENTS